Michelle Konkoly has fought through severe injuries to become an American Paralympic record-holder.

 "This experience has definitely changed me for the better.
 It's made me appreciate things in life that I definitely didn't appreciate before like being able to jump in a cold pool instead of having to sit in the handicap chair and be placed into the pool."

 EDITOR'S NOTE: Since sitting down for this story, Michelle broke the American record in the 100m freestyle and the American and Pan-American record at the CanAms in Miami, Fla.
 She has been named to the U.S. National Paralympics Team and will aim to compete next in the Pan-Pacific Championships in August.

-The Georgetown University men's and women's swimming and diving team wrapped up its first...
+The Georgetown University men's and women's swimming & diving teams each earned team silver...

-The Georgetown University swimming & diving team compete in its second dual meet of the season...
+The Georgetown University men's and women's swimming & diving team both sit in second place...

-The Georgetown University swimming and diving team opened competition on Friday afternoon at the ...
+The Georgetown University swimming & diving team will begin competition at the BIG EAST Swimming ...

 DOWNLOAD SCHEDULE: Add to calendar